christodev/elections/README.md

 # elections
-This is repo is for a project about the lebanese elections.
+This repo is for my project about the lebanese elections.